 Shibuya is a shopping and eating district popular with a lot of young Tokyoites.
 The Times Square of Tokyo, Shibuya Station is one of the busiest commuter stations in the world.
-Right outside the station you’ll find Shibuya Crossing, which also happens to be the world’s busiest crosswalk.
-It’s quite a spectacle, and the best way to experience it in first-person is follow the crowd, dodging people, crossing from side to side and corner to corner.
+Right outside the station, you’ll find Shibuya Crossing, which also happens to be the world’s busiest crosswalk.
+It’s quite a spectacle, and the best way to experience it is to follow the crowd, dodging people, crossing from side to side and corner to corner.
 Make sure, before you head to the crossing, to check out the Hachiko statue and Moyai statue, both of which are famous meeting spots for friends.
 With its many stores like Shibuya 109, karaoke bars, and izakaya pubs, it is another great place to enjoy late into the night.

-Shinjuku is a central ward of Tokyo, known as the metropolis’ second center.
+Shinjuku is a very popular ward of Tokyo, known as the metropolis’ second center.
 It’s is a very popular business district and where Tokyo’s tallest skyscrapers are located, including the Tokyo Metropolitan Government Building, where you can find free observation floors.
 To complement all the business offices, there are plenty of restaurants and bars in the area as well.
 Shinjuku is definitely well known by Japanese locals for its nightlife.

-Sumida is in the northeastern part of the mainland portion of Tokyo.
+Sumida is located in the northeastern part of the mainland portion of Tokyo.
 It is home to a famous cherry blossom viewing area in spring, the Sumida River Fireworks Festival in summer, and Tokyo’s main sumo stadium.
 Here you will also find Tokyo Skytree, a digital terrestrial television broadcasting tower used by NHK and other broadcasters.
 It is the tallest freestanding tower in the world and the tallest man-made structure in Japan.

 Talk to a Tokyoite about “downtown” and he will think of the Taitō district, where Japan’s hypermodernity takes a bit of a breather.
-Asakusa is one of the most important historical areas of Taitō, mainly famous for Senso-ji, a famous Buddhist temple with recognizable giant lantern of Kaminarimon used during the ages of the Samurai.
+Asakusa is one of the most important historical areas of Taitō, mainly famous for Senso-ji, a famous Buddhist temple with the recognizable giant lantern of Kaminarimon used during the ages of the Samurai.

-Ueno district is also a great place to experience old Tokyo atmosphere.
+Ueno district is also a great place to experience the old Tokyo atmosphere.
 The area is filled with traditional homes and narrow streets, including nearby Ameyoko, a lively street market.
 However, what Ueno is most famous for is Ueno Park, one of the largest green spaces in all of Tokyo.
 The park is also home to Ueno Zoo, the oldest zoo in Japan, and the Tokyo National Museum.